Claim: The eleven points on the maple leaf of Canada's flag represent the number of Canadian provinces and territories.

 After several weeks and thirty-five sessions, the Flag Committee finally narrowed its choices to fifteen designs, which were grouped into three categories: designs incorporating a three-maple-leaves-on-a-stem motif, designs featuring a single maple leaf, and designs incorporating "symbols of other countries" (the Union Jack and the fleur-de-lys).
 Via a "mind-numbing series of secret ballots," the committee then selected a single design from each category to put to a final, sudden-death secret ballot: The so-called "Pearson Pennant" (a three-leaf design favored by Prime Minister Lester Pearson), a flag with a single stylized maple leaf, and a similar single maple leaf design which also incorporated the Union Jack and the fleur-de-lys:

-The Pearson Pennant looked too much like a Liberal Party flag to be acceptable to a majority of the committee members, and the third finalist was an ungainly compromise that pleased only the Tories, so the single stylized maple leaf motif won the day.
+The Pearson Pennant looked too much like a Liberal Party flag to be acceptable to a majority of the committee members, and the third finalist was regarded as an ungainly compromise that pleased only the Tories, so the single stylized maple leaf motif won the day.
 After a month's cooling-off period, the House of Commons took up the final stage of the flag debate at the end of November 1964.
 Despite a fourteen-day filibuster by disgruntled Tories, the flag issue was finally put to a vote on 15 December 1964, and the Flag Committee's recommendation was accepted by a vote of 163 to 78.
-Two months later, on the morning of 15 February 1965, the Red Ensign was officially lowered for the last time from a special flagstaff erected in front of the Peace Tower on Parliament Hill, and then, on the stroke of noon, the red-white-red rectangle with a maple leaf was raised in its place.
+Two months later, on the morning of 15 February 1965, the Red Ensign was officially lowered for the last time from a special flagstaff erected in front of the Peace Tower on Ottawa's Parliament Hill, and then, on the stroke of noon, the red-white-red rectangle with a maple leaf was raised in its place.
 Finally, Canada had a new flag.

 The urge to find additional, hidden meanings in national symbols is a powerful one, and in the years since the adoption of the new Canadian flag, claims have been advanced that the number of points (11) on the stylized maple leaf it features has a special significance: It represents the Canadian provinces and territories (one point for each of the ten provinces, with an extra point for the territories), or it represents ten provinces and one country; or it represents Canada's eleven governments (ten provincial and one federal).
 These claims are all a bit contrived (Canada had two territories when the maple leaf flag was adopted, and the territories themselves have governments as well), and they are easily dismissed.